sachin21/dmm-crawler/README.md

 ## :warning: Cation :warning:

 FANZA does not accepted crawling pages so I recommend to not use this gem.

-If you using dmm-crawler and your account banned, I do not take any responsibility or liability for any damage or loss caused by mine gem.
+I do not take any responsibility or liability for any damage or loss caused by mine gem.

 ## What is DMM Crawler